thisleejones/dicfix/README.md

     - [ ] **Line Movement**: `0` (start of line), `$ (end of line)
     - [ ] **Mode Switching**: `i` (insert mode), `a` (append mode), `esc` (normal mode)
     - [ ] **Editing**: `x` (delete character), `dd` (delete line), `yy` (yank/copy line), `p` (paste)
+- [ ] **Configurable Closing Behavior**: Add a `--keep-alive` flag or `--mode` setting to prevent the app from closing on focus loss or after submission, allowing for multiple dictations in one session.

 ## Integration with Alacritty